 Since Flyway only uses SQL, the expectation is for users to generate the SQL themselves using a database’s native tool to export the SQL.
 Or alternatively, the developer would just write the stored procedure as a SQL file for Flyway to deploy as needed.
 SQL files that contain stored logic would have to be named differently than other files (for example, use an “R_” prefix rather than a “V1.2_” prefix.

 Flyway also doesn’t have the ability to perform a diff to compare two databases, like Liquibase — Flyway expects that you will also use some external tool to do this.

 Both Liquibase and Flyway are tools that help with managing, tracking, and deploying database schema changes.
 They are both migration-based tools that are looking to fill a need that many teams have for treating database code like app code with source control and automation.

 Flyway can solve your Day One problems: managing, tracking, and deploying database schema changes.
 Flyway’s file structure and raw SQL focus work fine at the beginning.
 It’s easy and quick.
 However, everyone eventually hits the rollback/rework/merge/conditional logic use cases.

 Liquibase has the power and flexibility to handle your Day One problems AND your Day 50 problems more gracefully from the get-go.
 Sure, there are workarounds for Flyway to handle some of these more complex needs, but they’re not pretty.
 Liquibase handles these very typical database schema problems in stride.

 There are always tradeoffs to make when choosing between tools.
 If you are looking for a tool that checks the following boxes, Liquibase may be right for you:

 - Define database changes in a format that’s familiar and comfortable to each user and then automatically generates database-specific SQL

-- Support updating and managing the same schema across multiple database vendors using the same changelog file
+- Support updating and managing the same schema across multiple database vendors & platforms using the same changelog file

 - Easily add new changes and reorder them without running into filename conflicts